civol/HDLRuby/README.md

 ## Extending HDLRuby

-Like any Ruby classes, the constructs of HDLRuby can be dynamically extended.
+Like any Ruby class, the constructs of HDLRuby can be dynamically extended.
 If it is not recommended to change their internal structure, it is possible to add methods to them for an extension.

 ### Extending HDLRuby constructs globally